 Chinese smartphone manufacturer Huawei has launched a new smartphone in the Nova series in the Philippines.
-Dubbed as the Nova 2 Lite, the design of the smartphone looks very akin to the earlier launched Honor 9 Lite.
-It comes with an all-glass body and is available in three colour variants- Matte Black, Blue and Gold.
+Dubbed the Nova 2 Lite, the design of the smartphone looks very akin to the earlier launched Honor 9 Lite.
+It has an all-glass body and is available in three color variants- Matte Black, Blue, and Gold.

-As for the specs, the Huawei Nova 2 features a 5.99 inch IPS display with 18:9 aspect ratio and a resolution of (1440 x 720 pixels).
+As for the specs, the Huawei Nova 2 features a 5.99-inch IPS display with an 18:9 aspect ratio and a resolution of (1440 x 720 pixels).
 Under the hood, the smartphone is powered by an Octa-core Qualcomm Snapdragon 430 chipset.
-This is interesting since the company has their own Kirin series of processors and usually don’t opt for the Snapdragon ones.
-It is coupled with 3 GB of RAM and 32 GB of internal storage which is expandable upto 256 GB via micro SD card.
+This is interesting since the company has its own Kirin series of processors and usually doesn’t opt for the Snapdragon ones.
+It is coupled with 3 GB of RAM and 32 GB of internal storage, which is expandable up to 256 GB via micro SD card.

 In the optics department, the smartphone offers a dual camera set up on the back consisting of a 13 MP primary sensor and a 2 MP secondary sensor for the portrait mode.
 In the front, it has an 8 MP camera sensor for taking selfies and video calling.